Chart Color Schemes

 Infrastructure

-Fulham has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Fulham has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified zero projects likely to impact this area.
-Notable projects include Harbour Town Premium Outlets Adelaide Expansion, Thebarton Technology Hub, North South Corridor, and River Torrens to Darlington (T2D) Project.
-Below is a list of these projects, which are most relevant.
+No factors influence a region's performance more than modifications to local infrastructure, significant projects, and planning initiatives.
+AreaSearch has pinpointed 0 projects likely to impact this area.
+Notable projects include Harbour Town Premium Outlets Adelaide Expansion, North South Corridor, River Torrens to Darlington (T2D) Project, and The Queen Elizabeth Hospital Redevelopment Stage Three.
+Below is a list of these, detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.